MONUSCO: 2017

+2020s

 2022

 In March, due to the Russian invasion of Ukraine, Ukraine withdrew its aviation unit of eight helicopters.

 Anti-MONUSCO protests emerged in late July amidst accusations by Congolese politicians and civilians of failing to take action to end the Kivu conflict within the country.
 The protestors demanded that MONUSCO leave the country.
 On 26 July, fifteen people were killed and 50 others were injured as UN peacekeepers opened fire at a protest in Goma, North Kivu.
 The same day, three peacekeepers and seven civilians were killed during an attack on a MONUSCO base by protesters in Butembo.
 On 27 July, four protesters at a MONUSCO base in Uvira were killed by electrocution after soldiers shot an electric cable which fell on them.
 South Kivu governor Théo Ngwabidje Kasi called for investigations as to whether the cable was shot by Congolese security forces or MONUSCO peacekeepers.

 In September, Ukraine withdrew its 250 troops from the mission.

+2023

+In August 2023, protesters clashed with soldiers in a protest in Goma, Democratic Republic of the Congo, against MONUSCO forces for the failure to prevent the violence of militants against civilians.
+According to reports, the death toll reached 56 on September 5, 2023.

+2024

+The Democratic Republic of the Congo called for MONUSCO to withdraw from the country amidst a rising perception that they were failing to protect civilians.
+MONUSCO initially agreed to a full withdrawal by the end of the year, with the first phase of the withdrawal beginning in July, involving the closure of their main office in Bukavu, South Kivu.
+In July, amidst an intensifying offensive by the M23 in North Kivu, the pullout was halted and indefinitely postponed.
+Foreign Minister Thérèse Kayikwamba Wagner expressed a concern for the creation of a security vacuum, stating "we will take into account the developments that we see on the ground before making responsible decisions and starting this process when the most favourable conditions are met."

+2025

+In January 2025, M23 seized control of the city of Goma, and at least 13 soldiers from the South African National Defence Force and one from the Uruguayan Army were killed.

+In 2025, UN Special Rapporteur Paula Gaviria Betancur visited the Democratic Republic of the Congo (DRC) when there were 7 million displaced people.
+In addition there is armed conflict and she met some of the leaders.
+She called for international assistance and leadership from the government.

 Organization

 The headquarters of the mission are in Kinshasa, DRC.
 The mission views the DRC as consisting of 6 sectors, each with its own staff headquarters.
 In 2005-6 the Eastern Division however was formed at Kisangani and took over brigades in North Kivu, South Kivu, and Ituri, along with two or three of the Sector HQs.

-The approved budget for MONUC, from 1 July 2007 to 30 June 2008, is US$1.16 billion, the largest for any current UN peacekeeping operation.
+The approved budget for MONUC, from 1 July 2007 to 30 June 2008, was US$1.16 billion, the largest for any current UN peacekeeping operation.